Raddames-Tonui/yolo/explanation1.md

  3. Mongo : `mongo:6.0 `

-## 2. Dockerfile Directives for Container Creation and Execution.
+## 2. Dockerfile directives used in the creation and running of each container.
-Two Dockerfiles were used: one for the Client and another for the Backend.
+ I used two Dockerfiles.
+One for the Client and the other one for the Backend.

 **Client Dockerfile**